Does Marital Counseling Work And Who Can It Help?

 • The Gottman Method Couple’s Therapy, developed by John Gottman

-All of these methods are commonly used in marital and family therapy.
-Couples counseling provides professional help that may improve men’s and women’s health individually while also improving their marriage and family life as well.
+All of these methods are commonly used in marriage and family therapy.
+Couples therapy provides professional help that may improve men’s and women’s health individually while also improving their marriage and family life as well.

 Getty/AnnaStills

-You and your partner do not have to be experiencing conflict to participate in marriage counseling.
+You and your partner do not have to be experiencing conflict to participate in marriage therapy.
 Couples counseling can be a time to learn how you best work together or prepare for the future.
-The following are some other reasons.
-You and your spouse might seek marital counseling:
+The following are some other reasons you and your spouse might seek relationship therapy:

 • A desire to strengthen your partnership